Chapter 4 Interpreting a fitted linear model

 Figure 4.9: The added-variable plots of all regressors for the model regressing bill_length_mm on body_mass_g and flipper_length_mm.

 The added-variable plots of fitted models with categorical predictors often show “clusters” of points related to the categorical predictors.
 These clusters aren’t anything to worry about unless the overall pattern of the points is non-linear.
 We use the code below to create the added-variable plots for all regressors in the parallel lines model previously fit to the penguins data.
 The fitted model was \[ \begin{aligned} &\hat{E}(\mathtt{bill\_length\_mm} \mid \mathtt{body\_mass\_g}, \mathtt{species})\\ &= 24.92 + 0.004 \mathtt{body\_mass\_g} + 9.92 D_C + 3.56 D_G, \end{aligned} \] where \(D_C\) and \(D_G\) are indicator variables for the Chinstrap and Gentoo penguin species (Adelie penguins are the reference species).
 Figure 4.10 displays the added-variable plots for the body_mass_g regressor and the indicator variables for Chinstrap and Gentoo penguins.
 The added-variable plot for body_mass_g has a moderately strong linear relationship, so adding body_mass_g to the model regressing bill_length_mm on species seems to be beneficial.
-The other two variable plots are show a linear relationship.
+The other two variable plots also show a linear relationship.
 Clustering patterns are apparent in the added-variable plot for the Chinstrap penguins indicator variable (speciesChinstrap) but not for the Gentoo penguins indicator variable.

 avPlots(lmodp)